We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Look up antique dealers in your area to see who sells used furniture.
 Many people have brick-and-mortar stores, while others run operations right out of their homes.

 Keep in mind that sellers who label their items as “antique” rather than “used” typically ask a higher price.
+They’re also less likely to negotiate their prices because they’ve already had all their merchandise appraised.
 However, you may find a stunning piece with a certificate of authenticity — a valuable document that proves the item is real and not a counterfeit.

 Do you love a good bidding war?
 If so, research auctions happening in your area and grab your paddle.
 You may find an organization that hosts events at a specific location each week, while others may arrange a sale at an estate.